 - Take our Insulite Health PCOS Quiz – click here It’s a fast and easy way to assess your risk.

 - Have a Physical Exam – Visit your doctor for a physical exam and to discuss the symptoms you are experiencing that you think may be PCOS related.
 Ask them to measure your blood pressure, Body Mass Index (BMI), and waist circumference.
 Also discuss any increased hair growth or hair loss you may be experiencing.

 - Request a Pelvic Exam – Schedule an appointment with your OBGYN for a pelvic exam to check for cysts.
 Remember that not all women with PCOS actually display cysts in their ovaries, but it is important to know whether you have them or not.

 - Test Don’t Guess – See our Top 14 Most Important Lab Tests for PCOS – click here.
 Then ask your doctor (endocrinologist) or integrative doctor for these tests

 How do you manage PCOS?

-Research shows that the symptoms of PCOS are most successfully managed through a 5-element system – without the use of pharmaceuticals.
-The 5 elements combine our proven nutraceuticals, food as medicine, movement as medicine, cravings awareness, and community support to help you overcome your PCOS symptoms with grace and ease.
-Click here to learn more about the system and how you can get started healing today.
+Research shows that the symptoms of PCOS are most successfully managed through a 5-element program – without the use of pharmaceuticals.
+The 5 elements – proven nutraceuticals, food as medicine, movement as medicine, cravings awareness, and community support – help overcome PCOS symptoms with grace and ease.
+Learn more about our Natural Hormone Solution For PCOS and how you can get started healing today – click here.

 You hold all the power for your healing.
 And do you know what?
 You’re in charge!